Usual Source of Health Care, by Race/Ethnicity

-- Definition: Usual source of health care among children ages 0-17, by race/ethnicity (e.g., in 2015-2016, an estimated 11.3% of Hispanic/Latino children in California had no usual source of health care).
+- Definition: Estimated percentage of children ages 0-17, by usual source of health care and race/ethnicity (e.g., in 2017-2018, 17.9% of Hispanic/Latino children in California had no usual source of health care).

-- Footnote: These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
-The notation S refers to data that have been suppressed because the sample size was lower than 50, the estimate was less than 0.1%, or the data were suppressed by the UCLA Center for Health Policy Research.
+- Footnote: Race/ethnicity categories are mutually exclusive.
+These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
+The notation S refers to data that have been suppressed because the sample size was lower than 50, the percentage was less than 0.1, or the estimate was suppressed by the UCLA Center for Health Policy Research.
+Data may have wide margins of error and should be treated with caution.
+For more information and margins of error around specific estimates, visit the California Health Interview Survey.
 N/A means that data are not available.
-For more information about the California Health Interview Survey, see http://healthpolicy.ucla.edu/chis.

 - Measures of Health Care on Kidsdata.org

 * Public health insurance includes both means-tested coverage (e.g., Medicaid/Medi-Cal, CHIP) and non-means-tested coverage (e.g., Dept. of Defense TRICARE, Indian Health Service).
 Means testing considers financial circumstances in determining eligibility.